RedisGears/RedisGears/docs/create_development_environment.md

 ## Bundle Our Compiled Code With Webpack

 Now we will need to create a single bundled file that contain it all (`JS` and `webassembly`).
-We will generate a `JS` code that contains the webassebly code as base64 encoded string.
+We will generate a `JS` code that contains the webassembly code as base64 encoded string.
 On runtime, we will decode the string and run our webassembly code.
 Before we modify our `src/index.js` code to do that, let install some needed libraries:

 ```bash
 npm i base-64